Sunday, October 1, 2017

 H. D. Thoreau, Journal, October 1, 1857

 The pines now half turned yellow, the needles of this year are so much the greener by contrast.
 See November 9, 1850 ("Just a month ago, I observed that the white pines were parti-colored, green and yellow, the needles of the previous year now falling.
-Now I do not observe any yellow ones, and I expect to find that it is only for a few weeks in the fall after the new leaves have done growing that there are any yellow and falling, — that there is a season when we may say the old pine leaves are now yellow, and again, they are fallen."); See also Henry Thoreau, A Book of the Seasons, the pine fall.
+Now I do not observe any yellow ones, and I expect to find that it is only for a few weeks in the fall after the new leaves have done growing that there are any yellow and falling, — that there is a season when we may say the old pine leaves are now yellow, and again, they are fallen."); See also A Book of the Seasons, by Henry Thoreau, The October Pine Fall

 No comments: